 When you are using Academic Planning functionality:

 - When a year or semester long course is broken down into multiple courses for schedule flexibility, the Parent Of/Child Of rules should be used.
+Parent and child courses must have the same credit type.
 Prerequisites for this sort of setup only need to include or be defined on the Parent course.

 - Rule alerts prevent a student from requesting a course without meeting the rule requirements from the transcript, in-progress courses or planned courses.